Fazilnagar

-Fazilnagar (also known as Pawanagar) is a community development block in the Kushinagar district of the state of Uttar Pradesh in India.
+Pawangarh (Formally known as Fazilnagar) is a town and a community development block in the Kushinagar district of the state of Uttar Pradesh in India.
 It is located along NH 28, about 20 km southeast of Kushinagar International Airport.
 It is 55 km from Deoria and 70 km east of Gorakhpur Airport.

 History

-At the time of the Haryanka dynasty of Magadha, this place was known as Pāvā As such, it was the capital city of one of the two Malla republics of ancient India (the capital of the other Malla republic was located at Kushinagar).
+At the time of the Haryanka dynasty of Magadha, it was known as Pāvā As such, it was the capital city of one of the two Malla republics of ancient India (the capital of the other Malla republic was located at Kushinagar).

 According to the Mahāparinibbāṇa Sutta (Sutta 16 of the Dīgha Nikāya), Gautama Buddha visited this place during his final journey, as he traveled from Kesaputta (the capital of the Kālāma tribe) to Kushinagar.
-It was here, at Cunda's mango grove, where the Buddha ate what would be his last meal.
+According to Buddhist texts, It was here, at Cunda's mango grove, where the Buddha ate his last meal.